rim-osman/Data-Analysis-Portfolio/README.md

 - [Contact](https://github.com/rim-osman/Data-Analysis-Portfolio/blob/main/README.md#contacts)

-# Portfolio Projects
+# 📌 Portfolio Projects
 In this section, I will list data analytics projects briefly describing the technology stack used to solve cases.

 ### Global GDP Analysis (1998-2024)
 **Code:** [`Global_GDP_Analysis.sql`](https://github.com/rim-osman/PortfolioProjects/blob/main/GDP%20Portfolio%20Project.sql)

-**📌 Project Overview:** This project presents an end-to-end SQL-based analysis of global GDP trends from 1998 to 2024.
+**Project Overview:** This project presents an end-to-end SQL-based analysis of global GDP trends from 1998 to 2024.
 The objective is to explore how economic power is distributed across countries, regions, and income groups, and to identify key patterns that can support strategic, financial, and policy-related decision-making.

 **Problem Statement:**